|

 Why use a Design-Set?

-A.Frequently, you will edit many times the same dimensions and parameters to improve a design objective.
-With a Design-Set, you can edit them in one dialog, rather than open different dialogs many times.
+A.Frequently, to improve a design objective, you must edit the same dimensions and dialog parameters many times.
+With a Design-Set, you can add and edit them in one dialog.

-B.If you need to open the model after a period of time, the Design-Set will remind you of which dimensions and parameters are important to your design.
+B.If you need to open the model after a period of time, a Design-Set reminds you of the dimensions and parameters that are important to your design.
+Also, you can give your model to different engineers and tell them to ONLY edit the dimensions and parameters that are in the Design-Set.

 IMPORTANT